tanaydin/TestAssessment/README.md

-# RoomRaccoon Assessment - Shopping List Application
+# Assessment - Shopping List Application

-This is a PHP-based shopping list application created as an assessment for RoomRaccoon.
+This is a PHP-based shopping list application created as an assessment.
 The application allows users to manage a shopping list with the ability to add, update, toggle completion status, and delete items.

 ## Features